-Unfortunately, the Alabama Supreme Court has held that these liability damage limits do not apply to property damage cases, holding that an amendment to Section 11-47-190 did not expand the protection of the caps to property damage cases.
-See, City of Prattville v.
+Unfortunately, the Alabama Supreme Court has held that these liability damage limits do not apply to property damage cases, holding that an amendment to § 11-47-190 did not expand the protection of the caps to property damage cases.
+See City of Prattville v.
 Corley, 892 So.
 2d 845 (Ala.
 2003).
 The court held that the statute "places no aggregate limit on a local governmental entity's liability for property-damage claims payable on multiple judgments arising from the same occurrence."
-The Court has also held that the cap applies only to cases involving tangible personal property, not those involving lost profits. damages cap applied only to tangible property, and developers' action sought lost profits.
+The Court has also held that the cap applies only to cases involving tangible personal property, not those involving lost profits.
+Damages cap applied only to tangible property, and developers' action sought lost profits.
 Lee v.
-Houser, 148 So.3d 406 (Ala.2013).
+Houser, 148 So.
+3d 406 (Ala.
+2013).

-The Court has also ruled that The cap on damages for claims against a municipality did not limit the recovery on a claim against a municipal employee in his or her individual capacity.
+The Court has also ruled that the cap on damages for claims against a municipality did not limit the recovery on a claim against a municipal employee in his or her individual capacity.
 The recovery that was capped was the recovery from a municipality in those limited situations in which a municipality could be held liable in a negligence action.
-Morrow v.
-Caldwell, 153 So.3d 764 (Ala.2014).
+Wright v.
+Cleburne Cty.
+Hosp.
+Bd., Inc., 255 So.
+3d 186 (Ala.
+2017); Morrow v.
+Caldwell, 153 So.
+3d 764 (Ala.
+2014).
+The Court further determined that city is not obligated to indemnify municipal employee for negligent actions that occurred outside the performance of his official duties.
+Ala.
+Mun.
+Ins.
+Corp. v.
+Allen, 164 So.
+3d 568 (Ala.
+2014).

 The statutory caps may also limit a municipality's authority to settle claims for more than the cap.
-The Attorney General has ruled that if claims against a health care authority created under Section 22-21-310, et seq. of the Code of Alabama 1975 are subject to the statutory caps for governmental entities, the authority must pay or settle liability claims within the maximum amounts set by statute; however, for claims not covered by the statutory caps, an authority may pay or settle amounts in excess of the caps.
-2005-094.
+The Attorney General has ruled that if claims against a health care authority created under Ala.
+Code 1975, § 22-21-310, et seq. are subject to the statutory caps for governmental entities, the authority must pay or settle liability claims within the maximum amounts set by statute; however, for claims not covered by the statutory caps, an authority may pay or settle amounts in excess of the caps.
+Ala.
+Op.
+Att'y Gen. 2005-094.

-A further limitation is found in Section 11-47-23, Code of Alabama 1975.
+A further limitation is found in Ala.
+Code 1975, § 11-47-23.
 This section states that in order for a plaintiff to recover damages against a municipality, he or she must file a claim with the municipality within six months.
 If the plaintiff fails to do so, the claim is barred, unless the municipality waives the requirement in this section.
 Downs v.
-City of Birmingham, 240 Ala.
-177, 198 So.
+City of Birmingham, 198 So.
 231 (1940).
 It is important to remember that a municipality must raise the plaintiff's failure to comply with this section as an affirmative defense or the court will deem it waived.
 Alexander City v.
-Continental Insurance Co., 262 Ala.
-515, 80 So.
+Cont'l Ins.
+Co., 80 So.
 2d 523 (1955).
 The filing of an action within the six-month period was held to constitute sufficient notice to a municipality of the claim against it in Diemert v.
 City of Mobile, 474 So.
 2d 663 (Ala.
 1985).